chimericdream/worldofpannotia.com/src/_wondrous_items/rope-of-entanglement.md

   marketPriceSpecial: ""
   weight: "5 lb"
   description: |
     A _rope of entanglement_ looks just like any other hempen rope about 30 feet long.
 Upon command, the rope lashes forward 20 feet or upward 10 feet to entangle a victim.
-An entangled creature can break free with a DC 20 Strength check or a DC 20 _escape artist_ check.
+An entangled creature can break free with a DC 20 Strength check or a DC 20 {% skill_link escape-artist %} check.

     The rope has AC 22, 12 hit points, and hardness 10, and it has damage reduction 5/slashing as well.
 The rope repairs damage to itself at a rate of 1 point per 5 minutes, but if a _rope of entanglement_ is severed (all 12 hit points lost to damage), it is destroyed.
 ---